The Price of Fear (1956 film)

-The Price of Fear is a 1956 American film noir crime film directed by Abner Biberman and starring Merle Oberon and Lex Barker.
+The Price of Fear is a 1956 American film noir crime film directed by Abner Biberman and starring Merle Oberon, Lex Barker, Charles Drake and Gia Scala.
+It was produced and distributed by Universal Pictures.

 Plot

 David Barrett, the co-owner of a dog-track, discovers that his partner, Lou Belden, has sold out to gangster Frankie Edare, who plans to get rid of Barrett and take sole control of the enterprise.
 Barrett confronts and threatens Lou at the Intermezzo Club.

 Around the same time, an inebriated businesswoman named Jessica Warren accidentally runs down an elderly man named Ferranti while driving.
 Extremely upset, she drives away from the scene and calls the police from a service station.

 Barrett is riding a taxi when he notices that a car in pursuit and asks the driver to stop so that he may flee on foot.
 He sees Jessica's car at the service station, jumps in it and drives away.
 Seeing this, Jessica tells police that her car has been stolen and does not report the hit-and-run incident.

 Back at the Intermezzo, Lou is gunned down by Edare's men.
 The next morning, newspaper headlines scream that Barrett is being sought for the murder.
 Barrett's friend detective Pete Carroll tells his lieutenant that he is sure that Barrett is not the culprit.
 The lieutenant has witnesses who heard Barrett threaten Lou and a pawnbroker who claims that Barrett had bought a shotgun from him the previous evening.
 Carroll learns that the car that Barrett stole has been linked to the hit and run.

 Carroll tells Barrett that the timing of the hit and run clears him of the murder.
 Barrett recognizes he has been double-framed but understands that, while Ferranti is alive, the hit-and-run charge is preferable to that of murder.
 Jessica comes to the station to tell her story, rife with details seemingly cementing Barrett's guilt, and he is held for grand theft auto and told that, should Ferranti die, Barrett will be charged with manslaughter.
 Jessica does not admit her involvement.
 Out on bail, Barrett visits Jessica to tell her he that he knows that her story is untrue.
 The two begin a romantic relationship.

 The district attorney charges Barrett with murder instead of the hit and run.
 Carroll tells Jessica that he is suspicious of her.
 Barrett asks her directly if she did it, and she says no. He tells her that his alibi is McNab, the cabbie, although to be cleared of the hit and run puts him in line for a murder charge.
 Jessica worries that the police will then pursue her.